arrlancore/markzen/README.md

 # MarkZen - Kanban-style Bookmark Manager

 MarkZen is a Chrome extension that transforms browser bookmarks from a cluttered list into a visually organized workspace, bringing clarity and calm to your digital life while respecting your privacy.
+You have the flexibility to choose between local storage or Chrome sync to store your bookmarks and settings.

 ## Features